ASUS Chromebook CX1 (CX1700)

 Frequently Asked Questions

-Q: Can I upgrade the RAM or storage in the CX1700?
+Can the RAM or storage in the CX1700 be upgraded?

-Q: What was special about the ASUS Chromebook CX1700?
+What was special about the ASUS Chromebook CX1700 at launch?

-A: The CX1700 includes a 720p HD webcam and dual array microphones, which are adequate for video conferencing.
-The large display is a benefit for seeing multiple participants, though the TN panel’s viewing angles may require careful positioning.
+The CX1700 includes a 720p HD webcam and dual-array microphones, which are adequate for everyday video conferencing.
+The large display is a benefit for seeing multiple participants in a grid layout.
+On the budget HD+ TN SKU (DH44), viewing-angle shifts can make the webcam preview look off-center; the Full HD SKUs are less affected.